New British Report Looks to Blockchain to Improve Function of Government

 In the report, Hughes sees three areas where blockchains can be used: healthcare, food supply chain, and banking.
 He gives several examples.
 For healthcare, he says blockchain would allow results of medical tests to be easily shared throughout the care system in a secure and transparent way, leading to quicker diagnosis and better treatment.

-While this is a fairly clear area where blockchain could be used to give citizens control over their data in the UK’s publicly run National Health Service (NHS), one has to wonder whether this would lead to a more general improvement in public trust of government.
+While this is a possible area where blockchain could be used to give citizens control over their data in the UK’s publicly run National Health Service (NHS), it’s not clear that this would lead to a more general improvement in public trust of government.
 The NHS is already generally very well regarded by the public, outranking both the monarchy and the army in terms of popularity as of 2013.
 It’s unclear if giving patients more control over their medical data would improve public sentiments of anything other than the NHS.

 There are several other ideas in the report, such as having a new “Chief Blockchain Officer” in the government, creating a one percent spending cut target of government operations, and having a national blockchain competition to encourage innovation.
 It’s unclear what chance the proposals have of becoming law in the UK, though the Financial Times reports that Prime Minister Theresa May was enthusiastic about the report and suggested Hughes distribute it to all members of parliament.